Advancing by returning to roots with evolved understanding

 Hermine Pinson, PhD

-Toni Wynn (see her poem on the right)
+Toni Wynn (see pages from her Ground book on the right)

 Consulting environmental scientist